Green Card for an Afghan or Iraqi Translator

 Refer to Section 1059 of the National Defense Authorization Act for Fiscal Year 2006 (Pub.
 Law No. 109-163, 119 Stat, 3136) as amended by Pub.
 Law No. 110-36, 121 Stat.
 227 for the complete law.

 To obtain a green card as an Iraqi or Afghan translator, whether you live inside or outside the United States, you must first file Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.
-For more information on filing Form I-360 as an Afghan\ or Iraqi translator, see the “Form I-360” and “”Expanded SIV status for Afghan and Iraqi Translators and Interpreters” links to the right.”
+For more information on filing Form I-360 as an Afghan or Iraqi translator, see the “Form I-360” (PDF, 316 KB) and "Expanded SIV status for Afghan and Iraqi Translators and Interpreters” (PDF, 42 KB) pages.

 If You Live Outside the United States

 If your Form I-360 is approved, USCIS will forward the approved petition to the Department of State for consular processing of the special immigrant visa.
-For more information on getting a Special Immigrant Visa overseas, see the “Consular Processing” link to the left under “Green Card Processes & Procedures.”
+For more information on getting a Special Immigrant Visa overseas, see the “Consular Processing” page.

 If You Live Inside the United States